Note: Character profiles are listed under the job title they hold currently or held upon their dismissal/death.

 - I Should Have Been Better: Before he dies he laments being unable to stop the Cordilla virus from being unleashed leading to the deaths of nearly every single person in the Chandler Plaza Hotel.

-- Reverse Mole: The entire first quarter of the third season plays him up as a villain, before revealing that he's genuinely one of the good guys.
+- The Mole: The entire first quarter of the third season plays him up as a villain, before revealing that he's genuinely one of the good guys.

 - Wham Shot: He initially seems like nothing more than an enemy agent, until he steps out of his office into CTU headquarters.